-Although government has proposed a deficit budget in FY 2014-15, the key issue remains that such deficit has not been meant to augment multiplier effects in the economy rather has financed consumption as opposed to paying for infrastructure to remove supply side constraints.
+Although government has proposed a deficit budget in FY 2015-16, the key issue remains that such deficit has not been meant to augment multiplier effects in the economy rather has financed consumption as opposed to paying for infrastructure to remove supply side constraints.
+This recent stagnant situation of the growth in industrial sector can be attributed mainly to the unavailability of infrastructural facilities, recent hiccups in garment sector, constraints originating from limited size of the domestic market, instability in property rights, and missing of institutions.
+Infrastructure Although government has proposed a deficit budget in FY 2015-16, the key issue remains that such deficit has not been meant to augment multiplier effects in the economy rather has financed consumption as opposed to paying for infrastructure to remove supply side constraints.
 This continuation of present deficit has its roots in maverick decision to install rental and quick rental power plants at the cost of long run solutions.
 In addition, government's reliance on expensive oil-based quick rental power plants in purchasing electricity is due to its inability in production and efficient use of gas and coal.
 Consequently, frequent hikes in the power tariff haunt the consumers in the economy.
 In the wake of less availability of resources due to service debts and subsidy payments, the capacity of government to invest in physical and social infrastructure has also decreased.

-The proposed allocation in the infrastructure sector and the power sectors in the budget for FY 2014-15 is Tk.
-23,136 crore and Tk.
-11,540 crore respectively.
 Compared to the other sectors, the infrastructure sector (Transport and Communication) and the power sector are more capital centric.
-The proposed allocation in these two sectors in the budget for FY 2014-15 is Tk.
-23,136 crore and Tk.
-11,540 crore respectively.
-These are higher than the allocation in the budget of FY 2013-14 by Tk.
-14,226 crore and Tk.
-9,902 crore respectively.
+The proposed allocation in these two sectors in the budget for FY 2015-16 is Tk.
+28734 crore and Tk.
+18541 crore respectively.
+These are higher than the allocation in the budget of FY 2014-15 by Tk.
+4270 crore and Tk.
+7001 crore respectively.
 The highest level of policy miss-match is observed in generation of power.
 There is an increasing gap between installed capacity for power generation and maximum generation has been noticed since FY2008-2009 against the backdrop of current high demand for power.
-The gap between installed capacity and maximum generation was 1004 megawatts in the FY 2008-09, whereas the gap has nearly doubled within three years and become 2034 megawatts in the FY 2011-12, 2175 megawatts in the FY 2012-13 and 3271 megawatts in the FY 2013-2014 until March 25, 2014 (Ministry of Finance, 2013; Bangladesh Power Development Board, 2014).
+The gap between installed capacity and maximum generation was 1004 megawatts in the FY 2008-09, whereas the gap has nearly doubled within three years and become 2034 megawatts in the FY 2011-12, 2175 megawatts in the FY 2012-13, 3060 megawatts in the FY 2013-2014 and 3847 megawatts in the FY